AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 This allows users to interact with multiple vaults from different collaterals in just one transaction using a router contract.
 In this situation, by just granting approval with a signature to a router contract, they can for instance repay the debt from all their vaults at once, or perform multiple swap/wrapping transactions (e.g. from ETH to wstETH) before adding collateral to a vault.

-### Dust Amount
+### Dust Amounts

-To make sure the protocol doesn't accumulate bad debt, the protocol needs to enforce a minimum amount of agTokens to be borrowed.
-This is required to make sure that each position has enough debt so that it's always worth to liquidate it.
+To make sure the protocol doesn't accumulate bad debt, the protocol has the possibility to enforce a minimum amount of agTokens to be borrowed.
+This can be used as a protection to make sure that each position has enough debt so that it's always worth to liquidate it.

 It's important to keep in mind that these debt-based models similar to Maker rely heavily on [liquidations](liquidations.md) to remain robust and collateralized.
 If the amounts to liquidate are too small, the profit made by liquidators could be too low so that it doesn't even cover gas cost, and is not profitable anymore.
 In that case, the protocol would be left holding under-collateralized positions.

+On top of the parameter for the minimum amount that can be borrowed, the protocol introduces a minimum amount of debt from which liquidators can repay the whole debt of a position.
+As described in the [liquidation](liquidations.md) section, liquidators cannot always repay the full debt of a position when repaying it, except when the debt of this position is below a certain threshold specified for each collateral asset.

 ### Keepers & Oracle